 The main axis of this district is the Victor-Hugo pedestrian street, which is always lively with its many shops.

 The Abbey vaultOn the Saône side, the Maréchal-Joffre quay is lined with beautiful 19th century buildings, with a superb view of the river and the Fourvière hill.

-From the famous Place d'Ainay, at the foot of our hotel, you can walk to the quays of the Saône, passing under the famous Ainay vault.
+From the famous Place d'Ainay, at the foot of our hotel, you can go to the quays of Saône by passing under the so famous vault of Ainay.

-Stately entrance doors, sublime crowned facades and pretty windows with capitals set the tone.
+Stately entrance doors, sublime crowned facades and beautiful windows with capitals set the tone.